 You’ve got a new planner, cute planner accessories, and enough washi tape to stretch from New York to California.
 But, how are you going to organize your planner so that you can easily find everything that you need and keep your hectic life on track?

 If your planner is anything like mine, then it’s probably stuffed full with important details about your kids’ basketball games, the amount of your last paycheck, the date of your next dentist appointment, and ideas for your latest work project.
+(Or one of these other 75+ things to track in your planner.)

 And with so much information packed into one book, it’s important to have a good organization system so that nothing gets lost.